• Skip to primary navigation

 • Add about 1 tablespoon of the pumpkin filling to the center of each dough circle.
 Fold the dough in half, and press down with your fingers to close the empanadas.
 Next, use the back of a spoon, or the tines of a fork, and press down on the edges of the empanadas to seal them.

-Tip: Pizza dough will poof up more while baking than empanada dough (more like a calzone), so sealing the empanadas is more about closing them extremely well than creating a decorative pattern.
+Tip: Pizza dough will poof up more while baking than empanada dough (more like a calzone), so sealing the empanadas is more about closing them very carefully than creating a decorative pattern.

 Add pumpkin filling to the dough, and seal empanada